Home > News/Videos > Blog > 2 key analyses of reed sensor state detection in automation control

 Sealed packaging:The glass enclosure is filled with inert gas, offering dustproof, oil-resistant, and waterproof performance, making it suitable for harsh industrial environments.

-No external power:Since the reed sensor is a mechanical contact structure, it can output a signal directly without any power supply or amplification circuit.
+No external power:The reed sensor is a magnetically actuated switch with internal contacts., it can output a signal directly without any power supply or amplification circuit.

-High reliability and long service life:One of the indispensable features of the reed sensor in industrial manufacturing is its stable operation, high repeatability, and mechanical life exceeding millions of cycles, resulting in low maintenance costs.
+High reliability and long service life:One of the indispensable features of the reed sensor in industrial manufacturing is its stable operation, high repeatability.

 The specific installation location of the reed switch in the pneumatic actuator